Startup India – A Guide to the New Startup India Policy

 Setting up your startup in India — the fine print

 Ready to explore the limitless opportunities of entrepreneurship with ‘Startup India’?
 Take your first step with Globe Moving.
-We are an international relocation expert, who lead the industry with premium, professional services.
+We are an international relocation expert, who leads the industry with premium, professional services.
 And our prestigious FIDI Accredited International Mover (FAIM) certification is proof of just that!

 But don’t just take our word for it.
 Read some of our testimonials and see for yourself!